 How do speakers produce sound?
 Loudspeakers produce sound waves by causing a thin diaphragm to vibrate and disrupt the air pressure around it in the form of the intended sound wave.
 An amplified audio signal (alternating current) that has the same waveform as the sound wave is responsible for vibrating the speaker diaphragm.

-In this article, we’ll discuss, at a beginner’s level, how speakers produce sound.
+In other words, an AC electrical audio signal is sent to a speaker, which causes a diaphragm to push and pull air to propagate sound waves.
+In this article, we'll discuss, at a beginner's level, how speakers produce sound.

 A Primer On Sound And Audio